alam-ora/SolutionsTemplate/README.md

 	* From the **Create in Compartment** drop-down, select the **Compartment** where you want to create the stack.

 	* Select the **Terraform Version** as **0.11.x**.
-		>Note that the Terraform version is not backward compatible.
+		>The Terraform version is not backwards compatible so ensure you select the correct version.

 	* Optionally, you can apply tags.
 		>Refer to the documentation section [*Tagging Overview*](https://docs.cloud.oracle.com/en-us/iaas/Content/Tagging/Concepts/taggingoverview.htm) for details on OCI Tagging.